 On the other hand, food inflation rose to 2.5 percent in December from 1.9 percent in November, boosted by fresh food (7.8 percent vs 5 percent) and other food (1.6 percent vs 1.4 percent).

 Annual core inflation, which excludes public sector prices, the most volatile consumer prices and the tax measures stood at 0.7 percent, the same as in November.

 On a monthly basis, consumer prices were flat in December, also unrevised from the preliminary estimate and following a 0.2 percent fall in November.
 A sharp drop in energy prices (-2.4 percent vs -0.7 percent) and a downturn in those of manufactured products (-0.2 percent vs 0.1 percent) were offset by a rebound in prices of services (0.4 percent vs -0.3 percent) and food (0.6 percent vs -0.2 percent).

-The harmonised index of consumer prices rose by 2.5 percent from the previous year (vs 2.6 percent in September); and went up by 0.1 percent month-over-month (vs -0.2 percent in September).
+The harmonised index of consumer prices rose by 1.9 percent from the previous year (vs 2.2 percent in November); and by 0.1 percent month-over-month (vs -0.2 percent in November).